 So, you and I, let us approach this House of Prayer with reverence, leaving our cares and worries outside- (as much as we are able to) and approach the throne of God wanting to worship the Lord because of the great Sacrifice already made, namely Our Lord Jesus Christ, who did not enter by means of the blood of goats and calves; but He entered the Most Holy Place once for all by His own Blood, thus obtaining eternal redemption.”
 For you and for me so that not only are we saved without any merit or worthiness of our own but that we can serve Him and worship hymn so that this hymn might be a part of why we come to church: God Himself is present: Let us now adore Him And with awe appear before Him.
 God is in His temple–All within keep silence, Prostrate lie with deepest reverence.
 Him alone God we own, Him, our God and Savior; Praise His Name forever.
 Remember it is also our duty to thank and praise, serve and obey Him.
 This is most certainly true!
 Amen!

-If you're looking for peace for yourself, please look at our home page before you go.
-The Internet certainly is loaded with information about every kind of subject.
-Here is an article we hope will be interesting for peace lovers and those who are interested in peace articles.
+Note from the Peace Doctor: If you're concerned about peace for yourself, please drop by our home page before leaving our site.
+The Web certainly is loaded with information about every imaginable field.
+The foregoing is an item we thought might be helpful for peace enthusiasts and those who are interested in peace articles.